How do I choose the right system to improve cell signal reception in my building?

 - How soon do you want to begin implementation of a cellular booster system, and how soon do you need the project completed?

 2. Know your budget

 Have an understanding what you can and cannot afford.
 Price per square foot of improved signal coverage varies depending upon the technology you select.
-Turnkey passive DAS systems range from 50¢ to 70¢ per square foot, while fiber DAS ranges from $3 to $5 per square foot.
+Turnkey passive DAS systems from Powerful Signal range from 50¢ to 70¢ per square foot, and our active DAS systems (like the Cel-Fi QUATRA 4000) typically run 60¢ to 80¢ per square foot.
+Fiber DAS, on the other hand, ranges from $3 to $5 per square foot.

 If your budget does not allow for your entire building to be covered, start by identifying and fixing problem zones and mission-critical areas.